 (b) render all possible assistance; and

-(c) upon request, give in writing to anyone sustaining loss or injury or to any police officer or to any witness his or her name, address, driver’s licence number and jurisdiction of issuance, motor vehicle liability insurance policy insurer and policy number, name and address of the registered owner of the vehicle and the vehicle permit number.
+(c) upon request, give in writing to anyone sustaining loss or injury or to any police officer or to any witness his or her name, address, driver’s license number and jurisdiction of issuance, motor vehicle liability insurance policy insurer and policy number, name and address of the registered owner of the vehicle and the vehicle permit number.
 R.S.O.
 1990, c.
 H.8, s.
 200 (1); 1997, c.
 12, s.
 16.

 The first obligation, under HTA s.200(1)(a), requires that the driver remain at the scene of the collision, or if they have left, to immediately return.
 Sometimes it may be impracticable to immediately stop given road or traffic conditions.
 Sometimes a driver might not have immediately been aware that a collision occurred.